Mental Health Record Expungements

 Fee Overview: Four ComponentsThe fee that Expungement Lawyers in New Jersey™ charges to seek expungement of mental health records has four components.
 Components one and two will always be required.
 Component three will usually be required.
 Component four will seldom be required.
 These components are the case processing fee; out-of-pocket expenses, a travel fee, and “special costs.”
 Here are the details:

 Component Two: Out-of-Pocket ExpensesOut-of-pocket expenses will always include court fees.
-The court fee is normally $300.00.
-This consists of a filing fee of $250.00, plus an “Order To Show Cause” fee of $50.00.
-In rare instances, this may be the only out-of-pocket expense required.
-Therefore the minimum cost that can be required will normally be the $3,300.00 case processing fee, plus $300.00 court fee, for a total of $3,600.00.
+The court fee is normally $300.00 (never more, sometimes less).
+In rare instances, that $300.00 (or less) filing fee may be the only out-of-pocket expense required.
+Therefore the minimum cost that can be required will normally be the $3,500.00 case processing fee, plus $300.00 court fee, for a total of $3,800.00.

 Out-of-pocket expenses may also include fees for obtaining necessary documents, typically medical records.
 Medical evaluations are typically needed.
 It will usually be necessary to obtain a criminal history from the FBI.
 These out-of-pocket expenses are your responsibility.
 You will either advance those expenses to us, or make arrangements with the facility involved to pay them directly.
 In the unlikely event a mental health professional or other expert witness must actually testify, associated expenses would be handled in the same manner.

 Component Three: Travel FeeExpungement Lawyers in New Jersey™ respond to client needs in all twenty-one counties.
 Variations in distance and travel time are reflected in travel fees for court appearances.
 The amount of these fees is determined by the “Region” in which each county is located.
-In rare instances, a personal court appearance may not be needed.
-Should that happen, travel costs previously advanced are returned.
+Sometimes a personal court appearance may not be needed.
+That is especially true with remote processing occasioned by the pandemic.
+Where personal apearance is not needed, any travel costs previously advanced are returned.
 In other instances, for whatever reason, more than one court appearance may be needed.
 Should that happen, each trip after the first will incur an additional travel fee that is sixty-five percent of the original travel fee.

 New Jersey has five Regions.
 Here are the counties, and the Regions that correspond to each: